droundy/internment/README.md

-3. `ArcIntern`, which reference-counts your data and frees it when there are no more references.  `ArcIntern` will keep memory use down, but requires locking whenever a clone of your pointer is made, as well as when dropping the pointer.
+3. `ArcIntern`, which reference-counts your data and frees it when there are no more references.  `ArcIntern` will keep memory use down, but uses an atomic increment/decrement whenever a clone of your pointer is made, or a pointer is dropped.

 In each case, accessing your data is a single pointer dereference, and the size of any internment data structure (`Intern`, `LocalIntern`, or